Peter Keville

 Wherever your hands are then,

-on duty, at prayer,
+on duty, at prayer, or at loose ends,

 make a sign to someone you love.